 1. Research, Research, Research:

-Reddit and Facebook groups are excellent places to start for this.
+Reddit and Facebook groups are excellent places to start.
 Once you know enough about the destination, learn the local pet laws.

 If you are traveling abroad, get informed about pet-entry requirements, such as bringing a pet passport.
 Keep in mind that information available online can be outdated.